Findwise/Hydra/README.md

 ```

-A `StdinInput`connector can be found in the `examples` package, and can be used as a reference implementation.
+A `StdinInput`connector can be found in the `stages/debugging` package, and can be used as a reference implementation.

 ## Setting up a demo pipeline
 Start the mongo deamon (mongod), in your `mongodb/bin` folder